The Clear Edge

 Priya’s Direct Stage Jump From $30K To $78K In Four Months

-Priya ran a productized social media management service.
-She was at $30K/month with 15 clients at $2,000 each.
+Priya ran a productized social media management service and was at $30K/month with 15 clients at $2,000 each.

 Month 1: Business Model Validation